Taking Chances World Tour: Broadcasts and recordings

-On 22 August 2008, the City of Lévis aired Dion's honorary Quebec City's 400th birthday concert on both the web and television.
-Dion performed in front of 250,000 people.
-Additionally on 31 August 2008, a special performance of "My Love", aired on the Jerry Lewis MDA Telethon.
-It became later the official video for the single "My Love."
+On 22 August 2008, the City of Lévis broadcast Dion's honorary concert for Quebec City's 400th anniversary online and on television.
+The event attracted an audience of 250,000 people.
+On 31 August 2008, a special performance of "My Love" aired during the Jerry Lewis MDA Telethon.
+The telethon performance was later used as the official music video for the single.

-Official tour photo book, called Celine autour du monde was released on 24 September 2009 in Québec and France and It includes 368 pages with 485 photos by Gérard Schachmes.
-There are images from concerts and backstage, photos of Dion, her family, tour team, dancers, singers, musicians and technicians, Dion intimate moments with her husband, René Angélil, and their son, Rene-Charles.
-There are all kind of photographs from walking on the River Thames, in a park with lions, a safari in Africa, to travel in private aircraft, including the arrival of trucks in the early morning in New York City and the spectacular assembling the scene.
-The book was released in Canada on 14 October 2009.
-The U.S. and Japanese editions are also planned.
+An official tour photo book, Celine autour du monde, was released on 24 September 2009 in Quebec and France.
+The 368‑page volume includes 485 photographs by Gérard Schachmes, presenting images from concerts, backstage moments, and Dion's travels.
+It also includes photos of her family, the tour crew, dancers, singers, musicians and technicians, as well as scenes from locations such as the River Thames, an African safari, and early‑morning stage preparations in New York.
+The book was released in Canada on 14 October 2009, with editions for the United States and Japan planned.

-The tour was chronicled in the documentary, Celine: Through the Eyes of the World, which gave the "unique opportunity to follow Celine everywhere, on stage, backstage, enjoying free time with her family; this movie will show it all."
-It was released on DVD and Blu-ray on 11 May 2010.
+The tour was documented in the film Celine: Through the Eyes of the World, which follows Dion on stage, behind the scenes and during personal moments with her family.
+The documentary was released on DVD and Blu‑ray on 11 May 2010.

-Taking Chances World Tour: The Concert was released on 11 May 2010.
-It contains a DVD and a live CD of the English and French setlists (each released separately).
-The English set list was recorded in Boston (on 12 and 13 August 2008), while the French one in Montreal (on 31 August and 1 September 2008).
-There is also a deluxe edition including both DVDs and a 52-page booklet and fold-out souvenir postcards.
+Taking Chances World Tour: The Concert was also released on 11 May 2010.
+It includes a DVD and live CD of the English‑ and French‑language setlists (issued separately).
+The English recordings were made in Boston on 12–13 August 2008, while the French recordings were captured in Montreal on 31 August and 1 September 2008.
+A deluxe edition includes both DVDs, a 52‑page booklet and fold‑out souvenir postcards.